fr-dan/fr-dan/README.md

 --->

-👋 Hello, my name is Dan Braby
+👋 Hello, my name is Daniel Braby

 🌳 I am a statistician at [Forest Research](https://www.forestresearch.gov.uk/), the research agency of the Forestry Commission, Great Britain's principal organisation for forestry and tree-related research.